emacsmirror/turtles/docs/source/reference.rst

       description of the :faces argument on
       :ref:`turtles-with-grab-buffer <grab>` for details.

-:code:`(turtles-grab-header-line win-or-buf &optional grab-faces)` : function
+(turtles-grab-header-line win-or-buf &optional grab-faces) : function
       This function grabs the header line of the specified WIN-OR-BUF, a window or buffer.